 Spain’s supreme court has gone to long length to find out exactly what went on in Catalonia during the fall of 2017.
 Witnesses have been brought in from afar; and so it was Dr. Helena Catt from New Zealand who first admitted to having been paid for a favourable report: 8,000 euro.

 Follow the money! is always a good rule in criminal law.
 And who did what is the other question at the core of the interrogations of the foreign witnesses.

 What has come to light, through the testimony of Andrej Hunke and others, is that Diplocat paid all costs related to the bringing in a number of foreign politicians and journalists.
 During the referendum, they were understood as election observers, even thought their accreditations simply said ”international guests”, whatever that is.

 The Danish visitors were not called as witnesses.
 Yours truly spoke to the most enthusiastic amongst them, and it was clear that Ms Bergqvist really believed she was an international observer to the secessionist vote.
 Mr Dragsted stated on October 1, 2017 to Le Monde’s correspondent Sandrine Morell that the elections clearly did not live up to basic standards.
-In 2018, he stood by those words as quoted in Morell book, En el huracán catalán, but stressed that it was the Spanish state’s fault for not allowing the referendum.
+Asked by me in 2018, he stood by those words as quoted in Morell book, En el huracán catalán, but stressed that it was the Spanish state’s fault for not allowing the referendum.

 So the Danish politician knew that the referendum he observed was illegal.
 It was illegal because according to the Spanish constitution, and the Catalan bylaw, no part of the country may simply decide to break up the common framework of the state.
 If the Catalan nationalists truly want an independent state (which is doubtful by now, after seeing the European Union’s and the business community’s adverse reactions), they must do like everyone else: by means of patient political work convince a social majority.